Cryptographic inventory, exposure class, data lifetime, and CBOM-ready evidence.

 Available for board meetings, audit committee sessions, and executive leadership reviews.

-Qtonic Quantum Lab scores are independent research opinions based on a published quantitative rubric and automated evaluation of publicly available evidence.
-Domain-expert review controls are independent of the automated evaluation system, and provenance labels disclose when evidence is verified, contested, inferred, or degraded.
+Qtonic Quantum Lab scores are independent research opinions based on a published rubric and publicly available evidence.
+Provenance labels disclose the review state.
 No vendor pays for inclusion, ranking, or evaluation.
-Scores do not constitute endorsement, certification, or legal advice.
-Methodology is uniformly applied and publicly disclosed.
-All product names and trademarks are the property of their respective owners.
-Solution maintainers may request a methodology retest at any time.
-Full research disclaimer.
+Scores are not endorsements, certifications, warranties, or legal advice.
+Read the published methodology or the full research disclaimer.